themegrill/esteem/readme.txt

 /**********************************************************/

 == TRANSLATIONS ==
-If you've translated this theme into your language, feel free to send the translation over to themegrill@gmail.com and we will include it within the theme from next version update.
+If you want to translate this theme to your language, Please visit:- https://translate.wordpress.org/projects/wp-themes/esteem

 /**********************************************************/

 == Changelog ==
-= Version 1.3.2 =
+= Version 1.3.2 - 2016-08-30 =
-* Introduced welcome page for theme.
+* Tweaks - Introduced welcome page for theme.
+* Feature - Theme is now compatible with WooCommerce.
+* Feature - Added new responsive menu design.

 = Version 1.3.1 =
 * Content width adjusted according to the layout choosed